CS-4110-Compilers/project-1/README.md

-# project-1
+# Project 2
 implement a lexical analyzer for a simple object-oriented programming language called Toy.
 Your program should be able to (1) translate any input Toy program into a sequence of tokens, and (2) create a symbol table using the trie structure for all keywords and user-defined identifiers.

+# How to Run

+1. Open Project Folder
+2. To input test code open toy_program.txt paste or type test code and save

+# If Using IDLE
+Right click parser.py then click Run -> Run Module

+# If Using PyCharm
+Click on Green Arrow next 'if __name__ == '__main__':' statement

+# If using Terminal
+cd into project directory and then run 'python parser.py' (if usng python3 or a variance using python3 parser.out)

+# For any other IDE's
+Please refer to the user manual for your specific IDE.
+In most cases you can run parser.py via selection menu for project

+# Output file
+'output.csv' will be generated in same directory in which parser.py is located.
+The file can be opened in any spreadsheet reader such as excel, numbers, google sheets etc. Or via notepad (windows) or TextEdit (MacOS)